 Screening for Group B Streptococcus Bacteria during Pregnancy Saves Lives

 Prenatal screening tests are carried out at different stages in pregnancy and are extremely valuable in preventing diseases in newborns.
 One of the most important prenatal tests is for Group B Streptococcus (GBS).
-The screening is typically carried out between 35 to 37 weeks of pregnancy.
+The Group B Strep screening during pregnancy is typically carried out between 35 to 37 weeks of gestation.

 The newborn in the above picture, faced a life of disability because of Group B Streptococcus (GBS) infection [1]